Alana | Edited by Martin

 The Little Lifesaver is a free passport-sized printable personalised travel tips guide, where you can store your key details.
 It's packed with key holiday info, including which plastic is cheapest to use and your flight cancellation rights.

 Just print it and keep it in a safe place, to refer to if needed - we hope you won't.
-Check the special list of the crucial things to know before you go after printing out the guide.
+Also check the special list of the crucial things to know before you go and see our 50+ Overseas Travel Tips for more holiday tricks and need-to-knows.

 Crucial things to know before you go